taogen-docs/resources-of-learning/#cs-foundations.md

 - Python Programming: An Introduction to Computer Science (3rd, 2016) by John Zelle
 - Think Like a Programmer: An Introduction to Creative Problem Solving (2012) by V. Anton Spraul
+- How to Design Programs: An Introduction to Programming and Computing by Matthias Felleisen, Robert Bruce Findler, Matthew Flatt

 Guidance